 Both of these foolish decisions have considerably increased the scope, extent, and strength of corporate tyranny.
 Since corporations are legal entities whose primary objective is to make money by producing things or providing services and, moreover, given the way that corporate behaviour has changed over the past decades, to make as large a profit as possible for their no-responsibility shareholders, no matter how that profit is made, it should be obvious that giving them unbridled license to do as they please will inevitably lead to many undesirable situations, where the interests of the corporation conflict with the interests of ordinary people, who may be harmed by their actions.
 This is because corporations are set up so that, due to the feature of limited liability, which in effect means no liability for the corporations’ actions, decisions, and mistakes, those who own and control them are not obliged to consider the effects of their actions on others.
 It is precisely in such cases that governments and law courts must intervene to protect people from harm.
 When they fail to do so, as is happening more and more often in the United States because of the irrational hatred of government that prevails there, there is a regression to earlier, less civilized periods of human history, when the strong and powerful oppressed, exploited, dispossessed, enslaved, injured, killed, and in other ways harmed the weak, simply because they had the will, the power, and the impunity to do so.

 In recent times, the attempts made to establish an international court have had limited success, primarily because many countries, in particular the most powerful, have been extremely reluctant to cede their legal sovereignty to these courts.
-Similarly, in the political sphere, the United Nations, whose aim was to establish a global political democracy among all the nations of the world, has not been especially successful in establishing a global order, as well as in regulating disputes and preventing wars between different nations.
+Similarly, in the political sphere, the United Nations, whose aim was to establish a global political democracy among all the nations of the world, has not been especially successful in establishing a global order, as well as in regulating disputes and preventing wars between different countries because the more powerful countries have been unwilling to cede control over various matters to this governing body.

 The Case Against the Global Economy: And for a Turn Toward the Local, pp. 133-135 (“Biocolonization: The Patenting of Life and the Global Market in Body Parts” by Andrew Kimbrell).
 Edited by Jerry Mander and Edward Goldsmith.
 Sierra Club Books, San Francisco, 1996.